MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-in-powerapps.md

 These [guidelines](/powerapps/maker/canvas-apps/controls/control-button) for the Power Apps button control also apply to the business card reader component.

+### Use the formula bar to retrieve the text value from the selected item in the BusinessCardReader control

+Here’s a few examples

+This expression retrieves the value of the 'FullName' property from the 'BusinessCardReader1' variable.

+BusinessCardReader1.FullName

+This expression concatenates the CompanyName, FullName, JobTitle, FullAddress, and Email properties of the BusinessCardReader1 variable, separated by a special character represented by the Char(Float(10)) function.

+BusinessCardReader1.CompanyName & Char(10) & BusinessCardReader1.FullName & Char(10) & BusinessCardReader1.JobTitle & Char(10) & BusinessCardReader1.FullAddress & Char(10) &
+BusinessCardReader1.Email

 ### See also

 - [Core properties in Power Apps](/powerapps/maker/canvas-apps/controls/properties-core)